Ludwik Rajchman: Career

-In the early 1930s, Rajchman introduced his friend Jean Monnet to China’s finance minister T. V. Soong, thus contributing to the creation in 1934 of the China Development Finance Corporation.
+In the early 1930s, Rajchman introduced his friend Jean Monnet to China's finance minister T. V. Soong, thus contributing to the creation in 1934 of the China Development Finance Corporation.
 Meanwhile, he became known in Geneva for his anti-fascist and anti-appeaser attitudes and actions.
-He no longer pleased politically the French appeaser director of the League of Nations, Joseph Avenol, who dismissed him from his functions in 1938.
+He no longer politically pleased the French appeaser director of the League of Nations, Joseph Avenol, who dismissed him from his functions in 1938.

 Finding himself without a job, Rajchman went to China to help the government prepare their defense against Japan, notably by buying airplanes from the United States.
-His family moved to France, purchasing a "chateau" in Sarthe, a western region of France.
+His family moved to France, purchasing a "chateau" in Sarthe, in the west of France.
 The whole family was there when the Germans invaded France.
 Rajchman went to see the President of the Polish government in exile, General Sikorski whom he knew personally.
 Sikorski named him to be in charge of Polish refugees and gave him a letter to take to President Roosevelt asking for US help; he also issued Rajchman a diplomatic passport which was what allowed him to flee France through Spain and Portugal and eventually reach Washington DC.
+His family, including his wife Maria, their daughter Irena Balinska, grandson Michal, and Maria’s sister Lucja Liefeldt, obtained Portuguese visas from the Portuguese consul in Bordeaux Aristides de Sousa Mendes.

-During the war, Rajchman worked on humanitarian issues, but also as adviser to TV Soong in development issues: indeed he was said to have belonged to the famous "Chinese Lobby".
-Towards the end of the war, UNRRA commissioned him to write a report on how to deal with the drastic state of health conditions once Europe would be freed (notably a typhus epidemic was feared).
-At the end of the war, the new (communist) Polish government in Lublin asked him to represent Poland within UNRRA.
+During the second world war, Rajchman worked on humanitarian issues, but also as adviser to TV Soong in development issues: indeed he was said to have belonged to the famous China Lobby.
+Towards the end of the war, UNRRA commissioned him to write a report on how to deal with the drastic state of health conditions once Europe would be freed, notably a typhus epidemic was feared.
+At the end of the war, the new communist Polish government in Lublin asked him to represent Poland within UNRRA.
 It is said that Rajchman had serious hesitations about collaborating with this government, but in the end he was won over by the desire to help his country which he did in fact very effectively through UNRRA.